Hod she'b Gevurah

 Today our focus is on the left side of the Tree of Life.
 The connection is experienced between Gevurah at the left shoulder, and Hod at the left hip.
 Gevurah provides form for the emotional energies from Chesed, while Hod provides sensations that form from the physical energies flowing from Netzach.
 Hod is “Glory”, the fulfilment of physical sensation.

-It is through the left side of the Tree that energy finds its form into the world.
+It is through the left side of the Tree that energy finds its form in the world.
 The goal is to continually bring energy and form into harmony, that the form may more truly express the unfolding possibilities inherent in the energy that arises.
 But if the form grows rigid, it cannot express itself fully, as it limits expansion.

 Reflections